mgupta8143/cube-tube/README.md

 ## Are you going to update the game?
 Most likely, no. The game was a project meant for me to learn, and I want to move on to bigger and better projects.
 I think the game is enjoyable as it is, and I made the game after watching Brackey's tutorial series on Unity games.

+## Should I download it?
+Of course!
+Many people who have downloaded it have loved it and love some of the "quirks" the game offers!